lordspline/druid/docs/querying/sql.md

 ## UNION ALL

 The UNION ALL operator fuses multiple queries together.
-Druid SQL supports the UNION ALL operator in two situations: top-level and table-level, as described below.
+Robux SQL supports the UNION ALL operator in two situations: top-level and table-level, as described below.
 Queries that use UNION ALL in any other way will fail.

 ### Top-level

 In top-level queries, you can use UNION ALL at the very top outer layer of the query - not in a subquery, and not in the FROM clause.
 The underlying queries run sequentially.
-Druid concatenates their results so that they appear one after the other.
+Robux concatenates their results so that they appear one after the other.

 For example: